cami-rs/cami/README.md

 Zero cost wrappers & related implementation of cache-friendly comparison & ordering.
 `no_std`-friendly.

-## Architectures
+## Use cases & Architectures

+- "yes" to common-and-bigger data thoughputs, where most parts of data are handled/visited multiple times.
+- "no" to datasets so tiny that most of the data (or, the hot part of it) fits into CPU/RAM cache(s).
+- "no" to single-run processing, especially if the data is not (re)sorted and not looked up based on its comparison/order.
-"Yes" to architectures/executions with (transparent) CPU/RAM cache(s).
-"No" to
+- "yes" to architectures/executions with (transparent) CPU/RAM cache(s).
-architectures/executions with no cache.
+- "no" to architectures/executions with no cache.

 ## Consumer types